louismrose/VersionControlLecture/README.md

 \# Changes to be committed:
 \#   (use "git rm --cached <file>..." to unstage)
 \#
-\#   new file:   README
+\#   new file:   Readme.txt
 \#
 ~~~

 What this is telling us is that we have no history so far ('Initial commit')
 and a list of changes that will be commited *if* we commit.

-* Commit by typing
+vi] The file is now tracked, but we need to commit it to the repository.
+This is done by the following command:

 ~~~
-git commit
+git commit -m "Creation of the Readme file"
 ~~~

-This should load up the editor you confugred git to use.
-The convention is
-to write a one line summary of the changes and then a more detailed
-explanation of the commit.
-In this case since this is the inital commit,
-there isn't much to say as we haven't changed anything!
-So for this commit
-we'll just say "Initial commit".

-Save the file and quit the editor.
-Once you quit git will take the message
-and create the commit.

-Now you have a full-fledged repo.
-You can quickly look at the repo's history
-with `git log`.
-There isn't much history, but it's there.

-Let's explore a little further.
+Where "Creation of the Readmin file" is a short description of what are the changes that we are about to commit to the repository.
+In this case just the fact that we created the Readme file.

+You can now check the `git log` to see the history of your repository.

-* Create a new file in the directory but do not add it to git.
+vii] Let's create a new file in the directory but *do not add* it to git.
+Do this by either using the file manager of your operating system or by typing the following command to the terminal.

 ~~~
 touch newFile
 ~~~

-* Check the status of the repo with
+viii] Check the status of the repo with

 ~~~
 git status
 ~~~

-Try to make sense of the output, but do not change anything (like running
-`git add`)

-* Make a change to README
+Can you understand what the status describes?

+ix) Let's update the Readme.txt file we created at the beginning.
+Open the file with your favorite text editor, add a new line and save the file.
+For those you prefer the terminal you can quickly add a new line of text by typing the following command:

 ~~~
-echo "AUTHORS: JMCT" >> README
+echo "This is a new line into the Readme file..." >> Readme.txt
 ~~~

-Now the README has a second line, let's see what git makes of this
+Now check the status of the repository.
+It should look like this:

 ~~~
 git status